 - Avoid using on large blood vessels, such as the aorta.

 - Avoid clamping the stapler on delicate tissue, as clamping can still cause injury even if no staples are fired.

 - If a malfunction of the stapler occurs while applying staples across a blood vessel, then clamp or ligate the vessel before releasing the stapler, while the stapler is still closed on the tissue.

-To further promote the safe and effective use of surgical staplers and staples for internal use, on April 23, 2019, the FDA issued a draft guidance for public comment, which describes proposed recommendations to manufacturers of surgical staplers and staples for internal use about information to include in their product labeling.
+To further promote the safe and effective use of surgical staplers and staples for internal use, on April 23, 2019, the FDA issued a draft guidance, which describes proposed recommendations to manufacturers of surgical staplers and staples for internal use about information to include in their product labeling.

 In addition, we are aware that many more device malfunction reports during this time frame (from January 1, 2011 to March 31, 2018) were submitted as Alternative Summary Reports.
-We are conducting an ongoing analysis of both these reports and of medical device reports received since March 31, 2018.
-The results of this analysis, when complete, will be available to the public along with the materials for the upcoming advisory committee meeting.
+We analyzed both these reports and medical device reports received since March 31, 2018 (that is, we analyzed all data from January 1, 2011 to December 31, 2018).
+The results of this analysis (PDF) were made available to the public along with the materials for the May 2019 advisory committee meeting.
 These devices are not currently eligible for alternative summary reporting or Voluntary Malfunction Summary Reporting.

 The FDA continues to work with hospitals and professional societies to encourage training and education associated with the use of these devices.